Accepting new patients

 My clinical expertise also includes managing complex conditions such as migraines, multiple sclerosis and Parkinson’s disease.

-Outside of work, I enjoy hiking and camping with my husband and our golden retriever.
+Outside of work, I enjoy time in nature and can often be found hiking, backpacking and camping with my husband and our golden retriever.

 Education and training